skelloapp/terraform-aws-bedrock/README.md

 The resource accepts an instruction prop that is provided to any Bedrock Agent it is associated with so the agent can decide when to query the Knowledge Base.

-To create a knowledge base, make sure you pass in the appropriate variables and set the `create_kb` variable to `true`.
+To create an OpenSearch Serverless knowledge base, make sure you pass in the appropriate variables and set the `create_default_kb` variable to `true`.
+To create an RDS, Pinecone, or MongoDB Knowledge Base, set `create_rds_config`, `create_pinecone_config`, or `create_mongo_config` to `true`, respectively.

-Example default Opensearch Serverless Agent with Knowledgebase
+Example default Opensearch Serverless Agent with Knowledge Base:

 ```hcl
 provider "opensearch" {